Constellations in prime elements of number fields: Precise statements of main theorems and the outline of the proofs

 \

 \textbf{Step~3}: Then we return to the `$M$-world.'
-Here, the NL-compatibility of $\DD$ relates the density by norm to that by $\lmugen$-length.
-Hence, we conclude that the weighted density of $A$ with $\lambda$ measured by $\lmugen$-length is greater than a certain positive constant for the parameter $M$.
-We warn that if $\#(\OKt)=\infty$, then the NL-compatibility of an $\OKt$-fundamental domain is not automatic.
+The NL-compatibility of $\DD$ relates the density by norm to that by $\lmugen$-length.
+Hence, we conclude that the weighted density of $A$ with respect to $\lambda$ measured by $\lmugen$-length is greater than a certain positive constant if the parameter $M$ is large enough.

 To the best of our knowledge, in order to apply known Szemer\'edi-type theorems to this $A$, we need to confirm an extra condition on the measure $\lambda$.
-More precisely, we aim to employ the relative multidimensional Szemer\'edi theorem, originated from Green--Tao~\cite{Green-Tao08}; $\lambda$ is required to be a \emph{pesudorandom measaure}.
+More precisely, we aim to employ the relative multidimensional Szemer\'edi theorem, originating from Green--Tao~\cite{Green-Tao08}; $\lambda$ is required to be a \emph{pesudorandom measure}.
 Since it is difficult to show the pseudorandomness of $\lambda$, we precompose a certain affine transformation to $\lambda$ and investigate this modified function instead of $\lambda$.
 Via this affine transformation, we switch from the `$M$-world' to the `$N$-world.'

 \